-Accreditation is an important means of regularly evaluating the services we provide to ensure we continue to deliver the best possible care to Maritime women, children, youth and families.
-Following the most recent on-site survey by Accreditation Canada, in May 2011, the IWK Health Centre has been Accredited with Exemplary Standing.
+Accreditation is an important means of regularly evaluating the services we provide to ensure we continue to deliver the highest standard of quality of care for women, children, youth and families.
+Following the most recent on-site survey by Accreditation Canada, in May 2019, the IWK Health Centre was Accredited with Exemplary Standing.
 This is the highest standing that can be granted to organizations assessed by Accreditation Canada.

 Dalhousie University Health Law and Policy Seminar Series - The Impact of the Child Welfare System on Maternal Health | November 22, 2019

 Dalhousie University Health Law and Policy Seminar Series - Institutional Violence and Disability Memorials | November 29, 2019

 Dalhousie University Health Law and Policy Seminar Series - Abortion, Harm Reduction and the New Self-Care Movement | January 17, 2020